Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 Riff Relevant recently shared the opening track “Alma” from French post-metal psychedelia explorers Dirge.
 I myself was not familiar with the band but was so impressed with the “song” that I’m now back with my own synopsis on the entire outing, ‘Alma | Baltica‘.
 The album was released via Division Records on December 15th and you can find purchase details here.

 Now, if you will notice, I used quotation marks around the word “song” above and there is, of course, a reason for doing so.
 That reason being is I am not 100% content to refer to these compositions as songs, to be honest.
 What Dirge create is something far outside the rudimentary confines of what the word “song” implies.

-The five items contained on this recording are the very embodiment of all the things we hope to relay when we use terms like: psychedelic, ambient, atmospheric and the like.
-To be sure, those descriptive applications are quite inadequate, falling terribly short from successfully implying what is the very essences of such a recording as this.
+The five items contained in this recording are the very embodiment of all the things we hope to relay when we use terms like psychedelic, ambient, atmospheric, and the like.
+To be sure, those descriptive applications are quite inadequate, falling terribly short from successfully implying what is the very essence of such a recording as this.

 Do you dare?